 Writing off bad debts.

 Employees who are knowledgeable about A/R will be needed to ensure A/R is able to function, even when one of its employees calls in sick or quits.
-Software can greatly reduce the burden of accounts receivable management.
+Software like Resolve's Advance Pay product can greatly reduce the burden of accounts receivable management.
 Eventually, the company can automate most of its accounts receivable management.
 An advantage of using more sophisticated A/R software packages is that they allow you to perform analysis and constantly improve your A/R.

 In addition to changes in A/R, the company will need to manage its cash flow so it doesn’t run out of cash and is able to continue paying its bills.
 Projections will have to take net terms into account as incoming money will be delayed.
 Projects will be affected as well; some may be delayed or scaled back.
 Most companies run on accrual accounting.
 If the business was one of those rare pure-cash accounting unicorns, it would need to migrate over to accrual accounting.